Sheepolution/step/README.md

 ### Finish

-You can use `timer:finish()` to set the timer to the end, meaning that on next first update it will return `true` and reset the timer.
+You can use `timer:finish()` to set the timer to the end, meaning that on the next update with `step.every` it will return `true` and reset the timer.

 ```lua
 timer = step.new(4.7)